Black Moose - The Dead Brothers (Voodoo Rhythm)

-Another cover, and no, not the Velvets song, this one comes from a band called Les Thugs; as I’m sure bugger all of us are familiar with them, here’s two links: a YouTube clip and a bio.
+Another cover, and no, not the Velvets song, this one comes from a band called Les Thugs; as I’m sure bugger all of us are familiar with them, here’s two links: a.
 "Femme Fatale" is from the band’s first demo.

 If you can get your head around the idea that punk is quite close in regard to anger, love, anguish and all the other strong emotions punk shoves out, you can cope with buzzsaw guitars being replaced with pissed-off banjos.
 The Dead Brothers take the original, rather simplistic song and creates some sort of vaulting, yearning opus in under three minutes.
 Croubalian takes the vocal to a new level, scraping it into greasy pus.